What is DORA?

 Is DORA the final regulation within information security and outsourcing?

-DORA is expected to be accompanied with several Technical standards to clarify and regulate the banking and finance sector even further.
-These Technical Standards will be published one or two years after DORA is enforced (i.e. 2025 and 2026).
+DORA is accompanied with three batches of Regulatory Technical Standards (RTS) to clarify and regulate the banking and finance sector even further.
+These Technical Standards will be published in July 2023, January 2024 and July 2024 .
 There are also additional regulations under development within the information security areas, such as the EU Cyber Security Act, the NIS 2 Directive, and additional regulation from the European financial authorities (EBA, EIOPA and ESMA).

-Want to find out how FCG can help you?
+Want to find out how Advisense can help you?